sweetpand/sweetpand.github.io/_posts/2199-01-01-future-post.md

 ![](/files/TechWomen4.png)

 This was my first visit to Silicon Valley and very fortunate to make it with the TechWomen program.
 For me, TechWomen 2018 was a life-changing journey.
-At the beginning of the program, I was so excited and didn't know each other.
+At the beginning of the program, I was so excited and didn't know no one.
 By the end of the program, I had connected with more than 150 wonderful women, taken more than 3,000 photos, and treasured every encounter I had.
 I am so proud of all the TechWomen alumnae, and I’m grateful to be one of them now.

 More about [TechWomen](https://www.techwomen.org/)